 They will go to a funeral home.
 Their body will be put into a special box called a coffin.
-They do not need their body anymore.
-The body will stay there until the day of the funeral.
+They will stay there until the day of the funeral.

 Sometimes you can go and see the body to say goodbye.
 It can be hard to see a dead body.
-You do not have to.

 Some people find it helps.

-You can choose.
+You can ask about this.

 Their body is in the coffin.

 Their spirit is with God.

 You can trust God with